Solar heat transferred to winter by interseasonal heat transfer from ICAX

 Interseasonal Heat Transfer™

-ICAX adds a solar collector and a Thermal Bank™ to a heat pump interfaced with a sophisticated electronic control unit.
+ICAX adds an Asphalt Solar Collector and a Thermal Bank™ to a heat pump, interfaced with a sophisticated electronic control unit.
 Surplus solar heat collected in summer is deposited in the patented Thermal Bank™ in the ground.
 This raises the temperature of the Thermal Bank from the natural temperature of the ground, 10°C, to over 25°C over the summer months.
 In winter the heat pump draws warmth from this Thermal Bank in place of starting with a cold temperature from the ground.
 This allows the heat pump to generate more heat from less electricity.
 This doubles the Coefficient of Performance and transforms the economics of the heat pump.
 In comparison to a standard GSHP installation ICAX provides a short cut to the primary power source – the sun.

 ICAX uses the same equipment and mechanisms in reverse to provide cooling to buildings – at a much lower cost in electricity and CO2 than traditional air conditioning equipment.